We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 These are published by the CAA on our UK Regulations pages.
 EU Regulations and EASA Access Guides published by EASA no longer apply in the UK.
 Our website and publications are being reviewed to update all references.
 Any references to EU law and EASA Access guides should be disregarded and where applicable the equivalent UK versions referred to instead.

-In-flight suppliers who supply catering and on-board supplies to commercial aircraft are required to be regulated by the CAA.
+In-flight suppliers who supply catering and on-board supplies to commercial aircraft are required to be regulated by the Civil Aviation Authority (CAA).
 The following information is provided to assist prospective in-flight supplier companies to become Regulated Suppliers.

 A guide to the application process is available from the CAA using the contact details for the Cargo and In-Flight Supplies Business Support Unit below.
-This will help you through the application process and contains a template for the Security Programme.
+This will help you work through the application process and contains guidance for the completion of the Security Programme.

 Pre-requisites